alukosdev/ccsp/concepts/data/data-roles.md

----
-icon: stop
----

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Data Roles
+# Data Roles*

 - Data **ownership** is based on **possession**.
 - Data **type** is based on data **format**.